Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/02-mixing-c-rtl-kernels/README.md

 - In the first part, you will build an application (host and kernel) with one C++ based kernel.
 The host code, including the kernel function call, is reviewed.
 - In the second part, an RTL-based kernel will be added to the application.
 The updated host code, including the function call to the additional kernel, is reviewed.

 During both parts, the application is built using a Makefile.
 Software emulation is run in step one and hardware emulation is run in step two.
-In both steps, the generated Application Timeline will be reviewed to highlight the kernels being called and run by the host application.
+In both steps, the generated Application Timeline is reviewed to highlight the kernels being called and run by the host application.

 The host code and C++ kernel code are supplied.
-The RTL code will be generated using the RTL Kernel Wizard.
+The RTL code is generated using the RTL Kernel Wizard.

 ## Before You Begin